cyb3rxp/awesome-soc/detection_engineering.md

 * EDR/antimalware detection during scheduled scan (meaning the threat has bypassed realtime protection).
 * A phishing URL has been clicked on before it was detected (Eg.: MS 365 Defender and ProofPoint UrlDefense offer this detection capability).

-### Successfull vulnerability exploitation detection:
+### Successful vulnerability exploitation detection:
 * Correlation of firewall logs (outgoing traffic) and a list of IP addresses that are sources of detected attacks by WAF and NIDS;
    * NB: this is most likely a hint that a vulnerability has successfully been exploited and there is a callback to an attacker's machine.